Giving notice of intention

 You must both give notice at least 29 days before the ceremony.
 In certain cases, depending on your immigration status, this may be extended to 71 days.

-We advise that whenever possible you give notice at least 3 months prior to your ceremony.
+We advise you give notice at least three months prior to your ceremony, where possible.

 2. Validity of notice